-This One Pot Pasta Primavera is a creamy, veggie loaded one pot pasta that comes together easily in only one pot with only 7 ingredients!
+This One Pot Pasta Primavera is a creamy, veggie loaded dinner recipe that comes together easily with only 7 ingredients!
 With spinach, peas and carrots, or add your favorites — mushrooms, zucchini, tomatoes.
 Includes step by step recipe video.

-Now, maybe you all know already that I’m not a big fan of veggies.
+Now, maybe you all know already that I’m not a huge fan of veggies.
 But when they’re tossed in creamy Fettucine?
 I’m down with that.

 I wanted to use a long noodle for this one, and I also wanted to experiment with white pasta, so I used regular white Fettucine pasta.
 I honestly haven’t found a big difference in the amount of liquid needed for whole grain v. white pasta, but you’re safest to start with the 1:1 ratio, and increase near the end of the cooking time if need be.